-How to create a calendar event?
+How do I create a calendar event from text?

 Simply describe your event in plain language - like 'Team meeting tomorrow at 2 PM' or 'Doctor's appointment next Tuesday at 10 AM with 1 hour reminder'.
 Click the button to generate a calendar file (.ics) that works with any calendar app.